MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 This article shows how to register a passkey using Microsoft Authenticator on your iOS or Android device by directly signing into the Authenticator app or by using [My Security info](https://aka.ms/mysecurityinfo).
 For more information on the availability of Microsoft Entra ID passkey (FIDO2) authentication across native apps, web browsers, and operating systems, see [Support for FIDO2 authentication with Microsoft Entra ID](concept-fido2-compatibility.md).

-Note that the *easiest and fastest way* to add a passkey is to add it directly in the Authenticator app.
+**Note that the *easiest and fastest way* to add a passkey is to add it directly in the Authenticator app.**

 Alternatively, you can add a passkey from your mobile device browser, or through cross-device registration using another device, such as a laptop.
 Your mobile device needs to run iOS version 17, or Android version 14, or later.

 ## [**iOS**](#tab/iOS)

-### Register passkey by signing into Authenticator (iOS)
+### Same-device registration by signing into Authenticator (iOS)
+You can sign in to the Authenticator to create a passkey in the app and get seamless Single Sign-on across Microsoft native apps.
+This is the recommended and preferred flow to setup a passkey in the app.

 1. Open Authenticator.
 1. Tap the **+** button.
 1. Select **Work or school account**.
 1. Sign in.
 1. You need to complete multifactor authentication (MFA).
+1. Follow the on-screen instructions.
+On your iOS device, open the **Settings** app.
+   1. Open **Passwords** select **Password Options**.
+   1. Ensure **Autofill Passwords and and Passkeys** is turned on.
+   1. Under Use **Passwords and Passkeys** From select **Authenticator**.
-1. Authenticator sets up passkey, passwordless, or MFA for sign-in according to your work or school account policies.
+1. Authenticator sets up passkey, passwordless, and/or MFA for sign-in according to your work or school account policies.

+If you already have an account in the Authenticator app, or you are signed in to the Authenticator app, you still need to go through the above mentioned flow to add a passkey in the app.

 [!INCLUDE [Need APIs to support browsers](~/includes/passkeys-with-chrome-browser.md)]

-### Same-device registration (iOS)
+### Same-device registration from a browser (iOS)
+Alternatively, users can set up a passkey in the Authenticator by navigating to a browser and initiating the flow from My Security info.

 1. Using your iOS device, open a web browser and sign-in to [My Security info](https://aka.ms/mysecurityinfo).